juliscapucin/dept-assignment/README.md

 ## Description

 This is a project assigned by DEPT® to Juli Scapucin for recruitment process purposes.
+Check Next Steps session below for points of improvement.

 It uses: